 Prescription drug abuse has the potential to cause a long list of physical and mental health harms, which will vary based on the drugs used.
 Consequences of abusing these drugs could include:

 - Severe constipation.

 - Difficulty breathing.

 If you or someone you love is unable to stop abusing one or more prescription drugs, it's imperative to find help immediately.

 Inpatient vs. Outpatient

-How Long Does Inpatient Prescription Drug Rehabilitation Last?
+How Long Does Treatment Last?